Markov partitions for toral $\mathbb{Z}^2$-rotations featuring Jeandel-Rao Wang shift and model sets: A model set for the Wang shift defined by 19 tiles

 Recall that we proved among other things in Theorem~\ref{thm:OmegaU-partition} that $\Xcal_{\Pcal_\U,R_\U}=\Omega_\U$ and that there exists a factor map $f_\U$ from $(\Xcal_{\Pcal_\U,R_\U},\Z^2,\sigma)$ to $(\torus,\Z^2,R_\U)$.
 Therefore any configuration $w\in\Omega_\U$ can be qualified as singular or generic according to whether $f_\U(w)$ is in the set $\Delta_{\Pcal_\U,R_\U}\subset\torus$ or not.

 \begin{theorem} Let $\U$ be the self-similar set of Wang tiles shown in Figure~\ref{fig:19-wang-tile-set}.
-For every configuration $w\in\Omega_\U$, the set $Q\subseteq\Z^2$ of occurrences of a pattern in $w$ is a regular model set.
+There exists a cut and project scheme such that for every configuration $w\in\Omega_\U$, the set $Q\subseteq\Z^2$ of occurrences of a pattern in $w$ is a regular model set.
 If $w$ is a generic (resp.~singular) configuration, then $Q$ is a generic (resp.~singular) model set. \end{theorem}

 \begin{proof} Let $w\in\Omega_\U$ be a valid configuration and let $\bx=(r,s)=f_\U(w)\in\torus$.
 We consider $\Lcal=\Z^4+(r,-r,s,-s)\subset\R^4/\Lambda$.
 We have that $\pi|_\Lcal$ is injective and $L=\pi(\Lcal)=\Z^2$.
 We also have that $\pi_{\rm int}(\Lcal)$ is dense in $H=\torus$.
 Also $\pi_{\rm int}(r,-r,s,-s)=(r,s)$.